kaio-viana/base-djsv14/README.md

 ## ✨ Features

-- **Slash and Context Commands Support**: Supports slash and context commands, buttons, modals and much more.
+- **Slash and Context Commands Support**: Supports slash commands, buttons, modals and much more.
 - **Event Handling**: Organized events for better readability.
 - **TypeScript Typing**: Full TypeScript support with interfaces and types.
 - **Templates Included**: All templates of commands, buttons, modals, and more are included.